wxindu/reed-thesis/README.md

 ## My Thesis Repo

 Amy Orben published a paper *The association between adolescent well-being and digital technology use* on Nature.
 The paper used a statistical method naming Specification Curve Analysis (SCA).
-The way the method is applied in Orben's paper, after close reading, seems off.
 This thesis attempts to look into the SCA and Orben's paper more closely.
 The research question is yet to be decided.

 ### Timeline